navruzbek1992/BlockchainMail/README.md

 In the future, contract will be extended to handle group chats.
 So far it is 1:1 chat.
 Also messages are not encrypted.
 To keep things safe it is for simple chat only.
 In the future contract will encrypt messages.

+## Executable file

+Executable files are in .zip folder.

+### Steps
+- Download and unzip them.
+- No need python installation or infura link is required.
+- Only thing is to get matic testnet tokens (https://faucet.matic.network/).
+- Open blockchain.exe file in unzipped folder.
+Gui will appear.
+-